fr34k8/polymer-pwa-guide-app/readme.md

 - **ES6**:  Polymer 2.0 uses standard ES6 classes, so you can now use ES6 feature specially when you create Custom elements
 - **HTTPS**: Deploying to Firebase Hosting to run perfectly on HTTPS with PWA features
 - **Web Push**: Web Push demo also is branded at this app by Firebase Push Messaging
-- **Service Worker**: Generating service worker scripts is completly intergrated in build process with Webpack 2 and plugins
+- **Service Worker**: Generating service worker scripts is completly intergrated in build process with [Polymer CLI](https://www.polymer-project.org/2.0/docs/tools/polymer-cli)
 - **Web Manifest**: Have a look how to installable webapp work by Web Manifest
 - **Realtime Database**: We featured firebase to show PWA how to work with fetched data and cached data via service worker